Uncompromised Container Closure Integrity at cryogenic temperatures

 • Dye Ingress Tests: Demonstrating maintained CCI after long-term storage at various cryogenic temperatures (e.g., -80°C and in liquid nitrogen) for up to 15 months

-• Closure Integrity Tests at Different Conditions: Showing that CCI remains intact even after four years of storage at various temperatures (-20°C to 40°C) and humidity conditions
+• Closure Integrity Tests at Different Conditions: Demonstrating that CCI remains intact even after four years of storage at various temperature) and relative humidity conditions

-• Laser Headspace Analysis (LHA): Studies using Frequency Modulation Spectroscopy showed no change in headspace oxygen levels or increased pressure in AT-Closed Vials stored in the vapour phase of liquid nitrogen (-165°C), indicating uncompromised integrity.
-In contrast, traditional glass vials with butyl stoppers showed significant leakage under the same conditions
+• Laser Headspace Analysis (LHA): Studies using Frequency Modulation Spectroscopy exhibited no change in headspace oxygen levels or increased pressure in AT-Closed Vials stored in the vapour phase of liquid nitrogen (-165°C), indicating uncompromised integrity.
+In contrast, traditional glass vials with butyl stoppers exhibited significant leakage under the same conditions

 • Analysis of Chemical Bonding: Techniques like Scanning Electron Microscopy, Raman spectroscopy, and mass spectrometry confirmed material transfer and chemical bonding between the stopper and the vial body, contributing to CCI